 Primary Registration – based on the successful completion of an Energy & Utility Skills approved SCMC (Water) training and assessment programme.

 Secondary Registration – to obtain the following job role specific EUSR registrations, an authorised signatory must confirm that the individual can be registered for this category.
-The authorised signatory is designated by the company involved in the work, the Water Company for the role of Water Company Controller and the Self-Lay Provider for the roles of Competent Person and Senior Competent Person and these are verified by Lloyds Register:
+The Authorised Signatory is designated by the company involved in the work, the Water Company for the role of Water Company Controller and the Self-Lay Organisation for the roles of Competent Person and Senior Competent Person and verified by LRQA:

 • Competent Person (CP)